AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/local_env/sandbox_proving.md

 ## Proving with `aztec-wallet`

-Alternatively, you can enable proving for transactions using `aztec-wallet` and not all transactions going to the sandbox.
+Alternatively, you can enable proving on a per-transaction basis using the `aztec-wallet` CLI

 Open `~/.aztec/bin/aztec-wallet` and update the `ENV_VARS_TO_INJECT` variable to: